IvanQuadro/system-admin-labs/README.md

 # System Administration Lab Projects

+Hi!
 I'm an entry-level IT professional with a background in languages and a strong focus on system administration, networking, and cybersecurity.

 This repository contains six practical projects developed during my preparation for the CCNA 200-301 certification, designed to build job-ready skills and demonstrate my hands-on experience with real-world IT scenarios.